 Major Learning Goals

-Students who complete a major in Italian reach a level of proficiency corresponding to the profile defined in the ACTFL guidelines as Advanced High for speaking and writing and Advanced High/Superior for reading and listening.
+Students who complete a major in Italian reach a level of proficiency that corresponds to ACTFL guidelines for Advanced High in Speaking and Writing and Advanced High/Superior for Reading and Listening.

-- to be able to communicate fluently with native speakers and use the language in both everyday and formal situations on a wide variety of topics going from personal to abstract;
+- be able to communicate fluently with native speakers and use the Italian language in both everyday and formal situations to cover a wide variety of topics ranging from personal conversations to abstract discussions;

-- to understand not only the main ideas but also deeper meanings expressed in a variety of textual genres and the pragmatic elements that characterize communication in those genres;
+- understand not only the main ideas but also deeper meanings expressed in a variety of textual genres in Italian, as well as the pragmatic elements that characterize communication in those genres;

-- to acquire a good grasp of sociolinguistic differences in Italy (for example to be able to clearly distinguish different registers, regional accents, and typical gestures);
+- acquire a solid grasp of sociolinguistic differences in Italy (e.g., the ability to clearly distinguish different registers, regional accents, and typical gestures);

-- to choose the language register appropriate to different genres and forms of interaction;
+- choose the language register best appropriate in different genres and forms of interaction;

-- to understand the role of form (its politics and ideology) in each individual text and its evolution;
+- understand the role and evolution of form (in terms of language politics and ideology) in each individual Italian text;

-- to incorporate literary and critical theories in written assignments;
+- incorporate literary and critical theories in written assignments;

-- to explore connections and understand the Italian literary and cultural tradition from past to present;
+- explore connections and understand the Italian literary and cultural tradition from past to present;

-- to show familiarity with different theoretical approaches to literature and culture.
+- show familiarity with different theoretical approaches to Italian literature and culture.